The Plant (novel): Publication

-In 2000, King published the novella Riding the Bullet over the Internet, making it the world's first mass market eBook.
-However, there were technical problems with downloading, and hackers eventually cracked the encryption.
 Later that year, King released The Plant directly via his website, unencrypted and in installments.
-People could pay a $1 fee for each installment using the honor system.
-King said, however, that he would drop the project if the percentage of paying readers fell below 75 percent.
+Readers could pay a $1 fee for each installment using the honor system.
+Three options were available: pay now through Amazon.com, an agreement to pay later, or refusal to pay; when clicked, the latter prompted a message to display on the website, reading, "No stealing from the blind newsboy."
+King said, however, that he would drop the project after publication of the second chapter, if the percentage of paying readers fell below 75 percent.
 He viewed the release as an experiment in alternate forms of distribution, writing on his website at the time, "My friends, we have the chance to become Big Publishing's worst nightmare."